int128/goxzst/README.md

 goxzst performs the following operations for each platform:

-1. Run `go build` with `GOOS` and `GOARCH` environment variables.
+1. Build an executable file for the platform.
-1. Archive the executable file into a zip file.
+1. Pack the executable file into an archive file.
-1. Generate the digest of the zip file.
+1. Generate the digest of the archive file.

 and optionally renders the templates.
 Finally it removes the executable files.